yukoba/nd4j/index.md

 ---
 {% include JB/setup %}

 ND4J is a scientific computing library for the JVM.
-It is meant to be used in production environments rather than as a research tool, which means routines are designed to run fast with minimum RAM requirements.
+It is meant to be used in production environments, which means routines are designed to run fast with minimum RAM requirements.

 **Main features**